CREWdecisions/elicitr/tests/testthat/_snaps/plot_cont_sample.md

       Error in `plot()`:
       !
 Invalid value for argument `type`:
       x Type "boxplot" is not implemented.
-      i Available types are "violin" and "density".
+      i Available types are "beeswarm", "violin" and "density".

 ---